How to apply

 Some of the successful applicants may instead be awarded a scholarship from the Skolkovo Innovation Centre (ca 75000 Russian roubles per month).

 In addition to the above our PhD students benefit from rich social and cultural life in Moscow.

 Application deadline: 22 May 2017.
-All applicants who are not citizens of Russia should submit an application electronically at https://aspirantura.hse.ru/en/phdkvota/The address for submitting electronic applications from Russian citizens will be published later.
+All applicants who are not citizens of Russia should submit an application electronically at https://aspirantura.hse.ru/en/phdkvota/.
+Russian citizens may submit their electronic applications here.

 Note: There are two separate tracks for applying for a PhD position at the HSE, although only one of these will be available to most applicants.
 Please note that this applies to the selection procedure only, and the rest of the programme, including funding, is the same for all successful applicants.

 1. Russian government quotas.
 Foreign nationals and stateless persons who wish to apply for a PhD position without a tuition fee can only do so electronically via https://lhttps://aspirantura.hse.ru/en/phdkvota/ until May 22, 2017, except in the cases mentioned below.
 This option does not involve a foreign language exam, but there is just one deadline, May 22.